 What does a customer-centric agency do?

-If your organization is ready to make the shift to customer-centricity, then a specialized CRM agency like CCG can be a huge help.
+If your organization is ready to make the shift to customer-centricity, then a specialized agency like CCG can be a huge help.
 Customer-centric agencies can assist you with the four foundational elements necessary to bring customer-centricity to the forefront in your company.

 1. Advise and guide you on breaking down interdepartmental silos.